ATECoder/dn.vi.ivi/docs/TTM Instrument Guide.md

 <a name="Outcome_Values"></a>
 ### Outcome values

-Upon a failure of the initial resistance measurement the instrument display the resistance, the high or low indication, the outcome value and status (see [status] above}.
+Upon a failure of the initial resistance measurement the instrument display the resistance, the high or low indication, the outcome value and status (see [status] above"></a>.
 The outcome bit values are:

 |Bit|Name|Hex Value|Decimal Value|Description|
 |----|----|----|----|